jblang/supermon64/README.md

 package, adding a Basic driver to complete the bundle.

-Neither the sources for the relocator nor the post-processing program Jim refers to were included in the self-dissolving archive, so I disassembled the original supermon64.prg binary and reconstructed the relocator stub from that.
+Neither the sources for the relocator nor the post-processing program Jim refers to were included in the archive, so I disassembled the original supermon64.prg binary and reconstructed the relocator stub from that.
 I also wrote a simple python script that builds a relocatable binary according to Jim's instructions above.
 I have confirmed that the binary produced by assembling `supermon64.asm` and `relocator.asm` and then combining them using `build.py` is identical to the original binary `supermon64.prg` provided in the archive.

+I also converted the usage instructions from a PETSCII file I found in the archive to the Markdown you see below.
+Lastly, I researched and documented the history of the code that you are reading now.

 ## Usage Instructions